nushell/nushell.github.io/book/standard_library.md

 :::

 ::: note
-If a Nushell library (e.g., from [the `nu_scripts` repository](https://github.com/nushell/nu_scripts)) is using this syntax, please report it via an issue or PR.
+If a Nushell library (e.g., from [the `nu_scripts` repository](https://github.com/nushell/nu_scripts)), example, or doc is using this syntax, please report it via an issue or PR.
 These will be updated over time after Nushell 0.99.0 is released.

 If a third-party module is using this syntax, please report it to the author/maintainers to update.
 :::